-Now that you’ve set up your Google My Business page and followed all the steps to optimise it, it’s time to start getting customer reviews for your products and/or services and consider the impact they will have on your business and search ranking.
+Now that your new website is live, it’s time to start getting customer reviews for your products/services and consider the impact they will have on your business and search ranking.

 Implement a Review Acquisition Strategy

 Developing a strategy will require you to get creative.
 Different strategies work well for different businesses and while it would be impossible for us to cover every scenario, there are a few things that you should never do to acquire reviews:

 - Don’t pay for reviews – and don’t pay marketers who pay for reviews either.

 - Don’t pay anyone to post reviews (genuine or not) – Consumers should always post their own reviews directly on all third-party platforms and neither you, nor your marketers should have influence on what they post about you.

 - Don’t review your own business and don’t prompt your staff to do so either.